cloudfoundry-attic/lattice-release/docs/index.html.md

 ## How secure is Lattice?

 Security is not Lattice's primary concern.
 Lattice is intended to provide a cluster root experience with minimal barriers to entry.
 Multi-tenant workloads are not in scope.
 Additionally, no effort is made to prevent containers from communicating with other components within a Lattice cluster.
-Also, no effort is made to protect log streams behind an authentication layer - they are, effectively, publicly accessible.
+Also, no effort is made to protect log streams behind an authentication layer - they are accessible to clients with network access to Lattice servers.

 If you would like to explore a secure deployment of Lattice we recommend BOSH deploying CF + Diego.
 Instructions for this are available on the [Diego-Release GitHub repository](https://github.com/cloudfoundry-incubator/diego-release).